 From swimming in icy waters to watching a world-famous firework show, Busan has something to offer any crowd.
 Younger expats will enjoy the annual Craft Beer Festival hosted in June.
 While families with young children may find the International Kids and Youth Film Festival in July more family friendly.
 Below is just a small sample of the best events that can be found in Busan.

 Annual events in Busan

 First Sunrise Viewing (January)

 One of the biggest Korean traditions is to ring in the New Year by watching the first sunrise.
 Busan has a few options for those hoping to join the early morning festivities.
 Two of the most popular venues for this are the Haeundae and Gwangalli beaches.
-Events usually include cheer performances, new year's greeting and an air show.
-There are also vendors selling tteokguk (rice-cake soup) which is traditionally eaten to celebrate the New Year in the hopes of bringing good fortune.
+Events usually include cheer performances, new year's greetings and an air show.
+There are also vendors selling tteokguk (rice-cake soup), which is traditionally eaten to celebrate the New Year in the hopes of bringing good fortune.

 Polar Bear Swim Festival (January)

 This unique event is held annually in January.
 It is meant to help embrace the cold winter weather, as well as pray for good health in the New Year.
 There are pre-festival events that are usually held on Saturdays with the main event taking place early Sunday morning at Haeundae Beach.
 Participants will jump and run into the sea.
 This is definitely one of the city's quirkiest events and shouldn't be missed.

 Busan International Short Film Festival (April)

 This was the first short-film festival to appear in Korea.
 In the beginning, only Korean films were screened during the festival, but by 2010 the festival had become an international affair and began accepting films from across the world.
 The festival aims to introduce outstanding short films and inspire up and coming producers and filmmakers.